 Add cartoon speech bubbles to any photo in seconds using Phrase.it.
 NO membership required!
 Choose a photo from your Facebook feed, computer, or from the site's random stock photo collection.
 Pick one of the 5 different types of speech bubbles, drag to any part of the image, and type in text.
-Change fonts by clicking the text box until satisfied Change your image by applying one of the optional filters or leave it as is.
-When finished, click on the save button and add your email if you want to receive a download link.
+Change fonts by clicking the text box until satisfied.
+Change your image by applying one of the optional filters or leave it as is.
+When finished, click on the Save button and add your email if you want to receive a download link.
 You are also able to mark your photo PRIVATE.
-Once the image is saved, rendered, you can simply copy its url, share via email, Facebook, or Twitter, or download to your computer.
+Once the image is saved and rendered, you can simply copy its URL, share via email, Facebook, or Twitter, or download to your computer.

 In the Classroom

-The possibilities are only limited by your imagination.
+The possibilities are limited only by your imagination.
 Teach parts of speech and grammar by having students write captions using colorful adjectives, adverbs, or specific sentence structures on a random photo.
 Make classroom signs and reminders.
 Caption the homework directions on your teacher web page.
 Ask your students to create captions for class photos for all sorts of reasons.
 Use this site for back to school fun.
 Post a photo of yourself with a caption on your class website introducing yourself to the class during the summer.
 Challenge each student to find/share a photo of themselves either the first week of school (or even prior to school).
 You will want parental permission before posting any student photos on your class website.
 Use photos or digital drawings from your classroom, such as pictures taken during any hands-on activity.
 Have students draw in a paint program, save the file, and then add a caption.
 Spice up research projects about historic figures or important scientists.
 Have literary characters "talk" as part of a project.
 In a government class, add captions to photos explaining politicians' major platform planks during election campaigns.
 Caption the steps for math problem solving.
 Even elementary grades can make captions of an animal talking about his habitat or a "community helper" talking about his/her role, though you may have to do it together as a class to upload the image.
 Make visual vocabulary/terminology sentences with an appropriate character using the term in context (a beaker explaining how it is different from a flask?).
 Students could also take pictures of themselves doing a lab and then caption the pictures to explain the concepts.
-Share the class captions on your class web page or wiki!
+Share the class captions on your class web page or wiki.
 Leave directions to your class (for when a substitute is there).
-Use at back to school night to show your humorous side to the parents.
+Use at back to school night to grab parent attention to important announcements.
 Have students make talking photos of themselves as a visual tour of their new classroom for parents attending back to school night.
 World language classes can create images explaining and using new vocabulary.
 Use the site's random photo offerings for clever caption contests in your new language.
+Have gifted students create Phase.it pictures to explain new knowledge they gain in going beyond the basics.
+For example, as the class studies plate tectonics, they could make a collection of volcano images "explaining" their own history or describing the Ring of Fire.
+Gifted students of all ages can make simple Phrase.it images to share their own thought provoking questions about curriculum content, such as "Which figure of speech would Shakespeare be willing to give up?"
+Be sure to include these thought provokers on a class wiki or blog for others to respond!
+(No need to single out the "thinker" by mentioning who created it if it would cause ridicule.)